DerBrunoIR/SystemGoverner/README.md

 This python library contains utils to configure your system in a declarative and [indempotent](https://en.wikipedia.org/wiki/Idempotence) fashion.
 Those utils are easy to extend and modify for your needs using python.
-Currently the only supported platform is `ubuntu`.
+Currently the only targeted platform is `ubuntu`.

 # Example Usage